stoeps13/connections-doc/source/admin/migrate/r_updatelc_command.md

 -   The Connections installation root is:C:\\IBM\\Connections
 -   The fix repository is: C:\\IBM\\Connections\\updateInstaller\\fixes

+!!! note
-**Note:** The examples include carriage returns after each parameter to make the example easier to read.
+    The examples include carriage returns after each parameter to make the example easier to read.
 When using the command, do not add carriage returns after the parameters.

 To install a collection of fixes: